Replacing white pasta with low-calorie, high-nutrient density vegetable noodles – does that sound good to you?

 - Save them in the fridge or freezer to make your very own vegetable stock.
 Vegetable stock can be made with any leftovers from vegetables.

 - Use them in your salad dressings, dips, and sauces.
 This tip is my favorite!
 I love to use all of my zucchini leftovers particularly for this one, but any vegetable will work.
-Refer to my guide for the best oil-free dressings, sauces, and dips.
+Check out these 3 delicious oil-free sauces, dips and dressings.

 - Eat them!
 Yes, just eat those leftover veggies.
 I love eating cucumber with nothing on it, it is so delicious!